dhonaobina/ToDoList/README.md

 - **while loop** - This loop executes the set of statements while the specified condition returns a true value.
 The moment the specified condition returns a false value, the while loop will not perform the iteration.
 Thus, the while loop checks the condition and then performs the iteration.

 - **do/while loop** - This loop is a type of while loop.
 It first executes the code block and then checks if the condition is true.
 The do/while loop then repeats the execution until the condition returns a true value.

+## Conclusion

+In this project, I learned how to create HTML elements using the DOM methods and working with Loops.
+As well as learning how to create a simple To Do List page using HTML, CSS, and JavaScript.
+By using the DOM methods & Loops it can create and manipulate any page elements dynamically and add some interactivity and style to a web applications.

+I  enjoyed this exercise and learned something new.
+Happy coding!